grebtsew/Object-and-facial-detection-in-python/README.md

 ```

 ### Models
 Models used in this repo are as mentioned above excluded.
-You will need to download them from linked repos or from link below, see code or readme in Learning & documentation folder.
+You will need to download them from linked repos or from link below, see code or readme in `Learning & documentation folder`.
 I'm working with the models outside of the git repo in a folder named "model".
 The folder architecture looks like this:

 github/
 - model/
 - Object-and-facial-detection-in-python/

 I share the model folder as .rar on google-drive.
+(This might get removed in the future!)
 Download it and replicate the hierarchy above.
 * Link to models on drive:  https://drive.google.com/open?id=1-_h1t8SBnTqh52xsZtY186zdrPjfnAtA

 ### Links to models (origin)